devfreedom/gongt365-poc/README.md

     - Leaflet.js rendering
         - ~~Current: Low performance when there are too many POI markers~~
         - ~~Refactor: Use Leaflet.js plugin that supports WebGL~~
-            - Using Leaflet.markercluster as a straightforward workaround
+            - ✅ [Complete] Using Leaflet.markercluster as a straightforward workaround
 - Backend
-    - Design and query handlers
+    - Design
-        - Current: Inefficient, unconventional, hacky, and spartan
+        - Current: Query handlers are inefficient, unconventional, and hacky
             - Major refactoring is needed
+            - ✅ Refactoring is on the way

 ### Improvement
 - Expand service scope by utilizing more datasets available